EmmaBurkett/CSE212-final-project/2-set.md

 # Set
 ## What is it?
 A set is an ordered list.
-In an array elements are appended to the end of the array or inserted into the middle or beginning.
-With sets elements are added to the location on the array that they represent.
-For example if you want to add 5 to a set you would do this: my_set[5] = 5 Note that the index matches the value of the element.
+In an array, elements are appended to the end of the array or inserted into the middle or beginning.
+With sets, elements are added to the location on the array that they represent.
+For example, if you want to add 5 to a set you would do this: my_set[5] = 5 Note that the index matches the value of the element.